COSC-499-W2023/year-long-project-team-9/docs/weekly logs/muhammad-bakar-weekly-log.md

 - I worked on Milestone #4: Peer Testing 1.
 - The goals for this week was to take into account teh client feedback regarding authentication, i.e. having a non-social sign in option.
 Moreover, adding custome CSS to the host ui.
 I did planned on a complete integration of Coginto and the app, however it was far too much work for one week.
-- Also, much of the week was looking over Soren's work since it was of critical nature
+- Also, much of the week was looking over Soren's work since it was critical

 #### Custome CSS before and After